6 Outstanding Release Notes Examples (And How to Use Each)

 Email gives David a chance to get people involved in more than just this update.
 He doesn't just ask for people to use the new features, he wants feedback.
 He gives readers four chances to further engage at the end of the email: through Twitter, additional reading, downloading, or joining a discussion.

-In-product messages are timely, contextual messages that catch your users when they're actually using your product.
+In-product messaging is timely, contextual messages that catch your users when they're actually using your product.
 They can target a particular subset of users or be linked to related features.

 ProdPad uses in-product release notes to give users what they want in the moment.

 This Appcues-built modal window summarizes the benefits that users will receive and directs them, with a super-clear CTA, to download the new code.
 The easy-to-read language also demonstrates ProdPad's concise and transparent approach to release note writing.